 Popular Belize Destinations

-You might be contemplating your first trip to Belize, but it won’t be your last!
+You might be contemplating your first vacation to Belize, but it won’t be your last!
 Belize is easy to get to, English speaking, and small, which means there are no 12 hour bus rides in your future.
 There are TONS of fun adventures to discover in this unique Central American country.
 Don’t stress that there’s too much to see it all on your first trip, you’ll do more of it on your next trip to Belize!
 These pages cover a few of the not-to-be-missed attractions.
+If you are actually looking for information about Belize, we can help with that too.

 Here we go into some depth covering each of the 13 most extensive Mayan ruins in Belize (plus Tikal in nearby Guatemala).
 Belize, plus nearby Mexico, Guatemala, Honduras, and El Salvador, are home to numerous Mayan cities.
 In addition, we explain how to plan your own Mayan ruin tour of Belize.

 Glover’s Reef is the most remote ocean location in the country, and therefore the most pristine and unpopulated.
 There are five islands at the atoll, and three contain tourist resorts.
 The fourth is the home to the marine reserve headquarters.
 The snorkeling and diving at Glover’s is the best in Belize.
 If you are serious at the underwater world of Belize, a visit to Glover’s Reef is a must.
 Check out our private island vacation packages for the best in adventure travel at Glover’s Reef.

 Belize boasts the second longest barrier reef in the world, the Belize Barrier Reef is rivaled only by the Great Barrier Reef in Australia.
 Located an average of twenty miles offshore of Belize’s 200 mile coastline, the Barrier Reef protects the mainland of Belize from offshore waves and tidal exchanges.
 This barrier reef complex runs from the northern border of the country, where it is only about 1 mile offshore, and continues in an almost unbroken line south all the way to the Sapodilla Cayes which are about 25 miles offshore.
-Home to the region’s richest underwater ecosystem, no visit to Belize should omit Glover’s Reef diving or snorkeling.
+Home to the region’s richest underwater ecosystem, no visit should omit Glover’s Reef diving or Belize reef snorkeling.